24 injured as vehicles collide in UP

 Lucknow, Nov 30: At least 24 people were injured, six of them seriously, when a tractor-trolley carrying them collided with a truck here on Monday, police said.

-Locals of Eknaura village were on their way to to Dhai Ghat for a dip in River Ganga on the occasion of Kartik Purnima when the accident took place near Ubariya temple, SP, Shahjahanpur, S Anand said.
+Locals of Eknaura village were on their way to Dhai Ghat for a dip in River Ganga on the occasion of Kartik Purnima when the accident took place near Ubariya temple, SP, Shahjahanpur, S Anand said.

 14, including 6 children killed in tragic accident in UP